omnirom/android/README.md

 git commit --amend --author "Author <email@address.com>"
 ```

-So it should look like this once you get all of the author's information
+So it should look like this once you get all of the author's information:

 ```bash
 git commit --amend --author "Spencer McGillicuddy <spencer.the.bestest@gmail.com>"